ellisonbg/py4science/book/whirlwind_tour.rst

 regions of large high intensity bursts of noise.
 The noisy high intensity power is *much larger* than the bulk of the low intensity power that is the real data in the image.
-The colormapping in matplotlib is linear, so it linearly maps the lowest intensity to the highest intensity pixels from white to blue when using the ``cm.Blues`` colormap.
-The best solution here is to set the color limits to capture the bulk of our data, say 99%, and then the colormapping will simply clip the data above this threshold to the max value (dark blue).
+The colormapping in matplotlib is linear, so it maps the lowest intensity to white and the highest intensity to blue linearly when using the ``cm.Blues`` colormap.
+To enhance the contrast in the image, we want to restrict the mapping to the region of intensities over which most of our data varies.
+A simple solution here is to set the color limits to capture the bulk of our data, say 99%, and then the colormapping will simply clip the data above this threshold to the max value (dark blue).
 We can use the `matplotlib.mlab.prctile
 <http://matplotlib.sourceforge.net/api/mlab_api.html#matplotlib.mlab.prctile>`_
 function to find the 95% and 99% intensity values -- compare this to the maximum value to see just how extreme the outliers are.